a2stuff/a2d/res/notes/testplan.md

 Image File:
 * Verify that Escape key exits.
 * On a IIgs or with RGB card; verify that space bar toggles color/mono.
+* On a IIgs or with RGB card: name a hires image file with a ".A2HR" suffix.
+Verify it displays as mono by default.
+* On a IIgs or with RGB card: name a hires image file with a ".A2LC" suffix.
+Verify it displays as color by default.
 * Configure a system with a realtime clock.
 Launch DeskTop.
 Preview an image file.
 Exit the preview.
 Verify that the menu bar clock reappears immediately.

 # Desk Accessories